electech6/NeRF-Based-SLAM-Incredible-Insights/README.md

 This repository encompasses:

-1. Detailed documentation on a variety of NeRF-based Slam algorithms, elucidating their fundamental principles and algorithmic workflows, such as [Paper Insights] and [Code Notes] and [Tracking Insights].
+1. **Detailed documentation** on a variety of NeRF-based Slam algorithms, elucidating their fundamental principles and algorithmic workflows, such as [Paper Insights] and [Code Notes] and [Tracking Insights].
-2. Code annotations for select NeRF-based Slam algorithms to facilitate comprehension of their code implementation, such as [Co-SLAM_Scene_Representation_Noted] and [Co-SLAM_Tracking_Noted].
+2. **Code annotations** for select NeRF-based Slam algorithms to facilitate comprehension of their code implementation, such as [Co-SLAM_Scene_Representation_Noted] and [Co-SLAM_Tracking_Noted].
-3. More analysis videos are displayed in [wx.zsxq.com](https://wx.zsxq.com/dweb2/index/columns/228244221251).
+3. More **analysis videos** links are displayed below.

 ## Visual SLAM Insights